Chemical Risk Assessment Structure

 Final Vestige Of ‘Chemical Risk Assessment Structure’

-Finally a method statement that explain how you will carry out the assessment:
+Finally, a method statement that explains how you will carry out the assessment:

-• Move equipment to be set-up to allocated area.
+• Move equipment to be set up to the allocated area.

 • Unload equipment in line with risk assessment.

-• Make sure vehicle is moved to a designated area.
+• Make sure the vehicle is moved to a designated area.

-• Set-up structures following agreed method statement as manufacturer’s instructions.
+• Set up structures following the agreed method statement as manufacturer’s instructions.

 • Maintain safety controls throughout the day’s activities.